muye5/MuyeAlbum/README.md

     if all goes well, you can browse your images already.

-    of course, you can execute the above steps repeatedly to update your album.
+    of course, you can execute above steps repeatedly to update your album.